electrode-io/electrode-gulp-helper/README.md

 }
 ```

-If the description field `desc` is false, then the task is not listed in help.
-If it's undefined, then `""` will be used.
+If the description field `desc` is `false`, then the task is not listed in help.
+If it's `undefined`, then `""` will be used.

 The `dep` specified a dependent array of tasks following the [array spec](#array) above, to be executed before the actual task.
-It is add to gulp like below, with a new delegate task using the same name with a postfix `$deps$`.
+It is added to gulp like below, with a new delegate task using the same name with a postfix `$deps$`.

 ```js
 gulp.task( `${taskName}$deps$`, false, () => runSequence.use(gulp).apply(null, taskData.dep) );